 At Myers Animal Clinic, we consider 5-6 months of age to be the ideal time for spaying and neutering dogs and cats.
 This gives them time to grow and develop but also prevents the female heat cycle and the messy “spotting” that accompanies it.
 The goal of spaying and neutering pets at this age is to prevent the potential for disease development later in life and to affect the rest of their growth as little as possible.

-If you’d like to meet with your veterinarian to further discuss the benefits and possible side effects of having your cat or dog neutered or spayed, call (217) 525-9556 or fill out our appointment request form today!
+If you’d like to meet with your veterinarian to further discuss the benefits and possible side effects of having your cat or dog neutered or spayed, call (217) 525-9556 to book an appointment!